tootsf/tootsf.github.io/assets/pages/Community Bridge/Libraries/Utility/utility.md

 ## Overview

-The Utility provides functionality for FiveM resources.
+The Utility library provides a collection of common helper functions and utilities for string manipulation, table operations, data validation, and other frequently used programming tasks in FiveM development.

 ## CreateProp (Client)